FACTBOX-Insurers return part of auto premiums as coronavirus cuts driving

 AMERICAN FAMILY INSURANCE The auto insurer said it would return a total of $200 million to auto insurance customers beginning mid-April.
 Customers will receive $50 per vehicle covered by their policies, the Madison, Wisconsin-based company said.

+Customers who have stopped driving entirely could reduce their auto insurance premiums by up to 75%.
+ERIE INSURANCE

+The insurer said it would reduce rates for personal and commercial auto insurance customers in 12 states and the District of Columbia.
+The amount of financial relief for Erie Insurance customers is estimated to be about $200 million, it added.
+FARMERS INSURANCE

-FARMERS INSURANCE Farmers and 21st Century branded auto customers will receive a 25% reduction in April premium.
+Farmers and 21st Century branded auto customers will receive a 25% reduction in April premium.
 The insurer said it has also implemented flexible payment plans and a temporary pause on cancellations.

-GEICO Geico Corp, part of billionaire Warren Buffett's Berkshire Hathaway Inc, said it will offer about $2.5 billion of credits to its 19 million auto and motorcycle policyholders.

-The insurer said it will offer a 15% credit on policies up for renewal between April 8 and Oct.
-7, averaging about $150 per auto policy and $30 per motorcycle policy.
-PROGRESSIVE INSURANCE CORP
+GEICO

+LIBERTY MUTUAL INSURANCE Liberty Mutual Insurance will give personal auto insurance customers a 15% refund on two months of their annual premium, returning about $250 million to Liberty Mutual and Safeco personal auto insurance customers.

-Among the largest U.S. auto insurers, Progressive said it would be providing about $1 billion to personal auto customers.
+PROGRESSIVE INSURANCE CORP Among the largest U.S. auto insurers, Progressive said it would be providing about $1 billion to personal auto customers.
 The company will be crediting eligible customers 20% of their April and May premiums.
-STATE FARM

-State Farm is considering how best to take the drop in driving into account and return value to its auto insurance policyholders.
-TRAVELERS COMPANIES INC

-The insurer said http://investor.travelers.com/file/Index?KeyFile=403557655 on Wednesday it was giving U.S. personal auto insurance customers a 15% credit on their April and May premiums through its new stay-at-home auto premium credit program.
-Travelers also said it will continue to provide auto coverage to customers whose jobs include using their personal vehicles to make food, grocery, pharmacy and medical supply deliveries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)